masagrator/FPSLocker-Warehouse/README.md

 ---

+> To download all patches click [here](https://github.com/masagrator/FPSLocker-Warehouse/archive/refs/heads/main.zip), unpack it and copy `SaltySD` folder to root of your sdcard.

+---

 STATUS stores info if plugin is enough to go above 30 FPS or it requires additional patches.<br>
 Patches status concern only FPSLocker "LOCK" patch format.
 There may exist cheat/IPS patch/mod that unlocks 60 FPS already.<br>
 As it's filled by community, it may not be up to date.